 St John’s Orthodox Church stands just outside Colchester town centre, fifty minutes by train from Liverpool Street Station in London.
 On a site of nearly one acre and at the highest point in the town (33 metres), it is the largest wooden church in the UK.
 Originally Colchester Garrison Church, it opened in 1856 and was closed in April 2007.
 As such, St John’s Orthodox Church, which used to have seating for 900, has an area of 650 square metres (6,500 square feet).

-After a lengthy and complex process, in September 2008 we bought this disused Church for the Diocese of Great Britain and Ireland of the Russian Orthodox Church Outside Russia.
+After a lengthy and complex process, in September 2008 we bought this disused Church.
 This was thanks to the generous gift of £180,000 from the many benefactors who responded to our Internet appeal, which was launched in January 2008.
 Between September and November 2008 we had the 800 square metres of the Church, chapel, meeting room and office, and the separate St John’s Hall, converted for Orthodox use, being entirely refurbished and equipped for Orthodox worship.

 Many parishioners worked very hard on this, although the heavier and more complex work was carried out by several local enterprises.
 The cost of purchase and of all this work, together with the acquisition from Moldova of the widest iconostasis in this country (15 metres), came to approximately £157,500.
 The main Church was dedicated to St John of Shanghai, who was responsible for our Diocese between 1951 and 1963, and the chapel was dedicated to All the Saints of these Isles.